 Learn about e-business and e-commerce topics that relate to buying and selling over the Internet.
 Explore the fundamental concepts of marketing, servicing customers and collaborating with business partners while utilizing the Internet.
 An overview of accounting principles and business reporting will also be covered.
-Prerequisites: CIS 105 or CIS 106
+Prerequisite: CIS 106